-We may be more leveraged than certain of our competitors.
 We have incurred, and may continue to incur, direct and indirect indebtedness in furtherance of our activities.
 Neither our declaration of trust nor any policy statement formerly adopted by our Board of Trustees limits the total amount of indebtedness that we may incur, and accordingly, we could become even more highly leveraged.
-As of December 31, 2022, our total consolidated indebtedness was approximately \$1.5 billion and we had approximately \$600.0 million available for borrowing under our principal credit agreement, subject to covenant compliance.
+As of December 31, 2023, our total consolidated indebtedness was approximately \$1.8 billion and we had approximately \$600.0 million available for borrowing under our principal credit agreement, subject to covenant compliance.